vmware/vmware-aria-operations-integration-sdk/doc/docker.md

 without the liabilities of an externally hosted solution like Dockerhub.

 ### Pulling Images
 1. Make sure you have access to Harbor by logging in to the [vmware_aria_operations_integration_sdk](https://projects.registry.vmware.com/harbor/projects/46752/repositories) registry, then go to the [members](https://projects.registry.vmware.com/harbor/projects/46752/members) page, and ensure you are a member of the project.
-	- If you can't log in to Harbor, contact the Harbor team through their slack app [@Harbor](https://cloud-native.slack.com/messages/harbor)
 	- If you are not a member of this team, contact any of members listed as admins

 2. Log in to harbor through the Docker CLI: